-Kingston Hospital’s A&E is located in the Rowan Bentall Wing, to the right of the main entrance of the hospital on Galsworthy Road.
+Kingston Hospital’s Emergency Department is located in the Rowan Bentall Wing, to the right of the main entrance of the hospital on Galsworthy Road.

 This is open 24 hours a day, 365 days a year for anybody needing help with an urgent medical problem.
 There are separate areas for adults and children.

-Please note that A&E can be very busy.
-We advise that only people seeking urgent medical attention should use A&E.
+Please note that the Emergency Department can be very busy.
+We advise that only people seeking urgent medical attention should use the Emergency Department.

 For issues such as colds, coughs and symptoms, please consider other options first.
 They include: